Photography Tour in Ipoh

 The best photos of Ipoh aren't always at the obvious landmarks.
 Sure, Kek Lok Tong will fill your camera roll, but the real magic is in the side streets, the reflected light, and the unexpected angles that only reveal themselves to those exploring on foot.
 Seek out Ipoh white coffee for the kind of shot that no one else is posting.

-Use this page as a starting point for a Ipoh walking tour, a free self-guided route, or the Roamee app for Ipoh.
+Use this page as a starting point for a Ipoh walking tour, a free route, or the Roamee app for Ipoh.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Ipoh attracts visitors for food and history, and Kek Lok Tong and every landmark doubles as a photography opportunity when you know where to stand and when the light is best.
 A photography-focused walk pays attention to reflections, leading lines, and street scenes between the landmarks.
 Hidden photogenic spots like Ipoh white coffee reward those who wander off the main path.